-In 2016, 29,564 adult fall Chinook salmon were handled at PRH (Table 1).
-The 2016 broodstock for PRH were collected at the hatchery volunteer trap, the OLAFT, and from the ABC fishery.
-The majority of the broodstock were collected from the PRH volunteer trap which was operated from September 12 through December 12, 2016.
-The last fish were hauled from the volunteer trap on December 5 with no fish entering the trap afterwards.
-In attempt to increase pNOB, the broodstock ponded generally excluded known hatchery fish (i.e., possessing an adipose clip and or CWT); hence, increasing the potential number of natural origin broodstock ponded.
-Hatchery staff ponded 2,243 known hatchery fish in the event that there were not enough adipose fin intact/non CWT broodstock available to meet program goals.
-Many of these known hatchery origin fish ponded were surplused as they were replaced by adipose fin intact/non CWT fish during subsequent trapping and ponding operations.
+The 2017 broodstock for PRH were collected at the hatchery volunteer trap, the OLAFT, and from the ABC fishery.
+The majority of the broodstock were collected from the PRH volunteer trap which was operated from September 11 through December 8, 2017.
+A total of 19,259 mature fall Chinook salmon were handled at during broodstock collection activities (Table 1).
+In attempt to increase pNOB for the Grant County Public Utility District No 2 (Grant PUD) program, the broodstock ponded excluded adipose intact fish with a fork length less than 74 cm and known hatchery fish (i.e., possessing an adipose clip and or CWT); hence, increasing the potential number of natural origin broodstock ponded.
+The USACE program included known hatchery fish due to the unavailability of adipose fin intact/non CWT fish.
+A portion of these known hatchery origin fish ponded were surplused as they were replaced by adipose fin intact/non CWT fish during subsequent trapping and ponding operations.
+In total, 1,566 known hatchery fish from the PRH volunteer trap were spawned for the Grant PUD and USACE program, most of which were used for the USACE program.